Sue Ann Van Dermyden

 • “Credibility in Workplace Investigations - Learned from Our Furry Friends” – National Labor & Employment Law Symposium in Steamboat Springs, CO (February 5, 2024)

-• Webinar: “Workplace Investigations: Reflections on a Growth Industry” – Association of Workplace Investigators (February 15, 2023)
+• Webinar: “Workplace Investigations: Reflections on a Growth Industry” – Association of Workplace Investigators (AWI) (February 15, 2023)

 • “Workplace Investigation - Independence and Conflict Issues” – National Labor & Employment Law Symposium in Park City, UT (February 6, 2023)